-Getting a business loan is not complicated, but it does require preparation.
-Businesses get declined not because they are bad businesses, but because they applied to the wrong lender, submitted incomplete documentation, or did not understand what was expected.
-This guide walks you through the full process from preparation to funding.
+Getting a business loan is not complicated, but it does take preparation.
+Most businesses that get declined are not bad businesses.
+They applied to the wrong lender, submitted incomplete documents, or did not understand what was expected.
+This guide walks you through the whole process from prep to funding.

 Step 1: Know Why You Need the Capital

-Before you apply anywhere, be specific about what the money is for.
-Lenders want to know the purpose, and different purposes qualify for different products.
+Before you apply anywhere, get specific about what the money is for.
+Lenders want to know the purpose, and different purposes point to different products.

 - Working capital or cash flow management: Line of credit or short-term loan